Stationary random subgroups in negative curvature: Geometric density for discrete stationary random subgroups

 \begin{theorem} Let $G$ be an amenable non-elementary hyperbolic locally compact group and $\mu$ a probability measure on the group $G$.
 Assume that the measure $\mu$ has finite first moment and is spread out.
 Then every discrete $\mu$-stationary random subgroup of $G$ is contained in the elliptic radical $\mathrm{E}(G_\mu)$. \end{theorem} \begin{proof}

 First consider the case where the Poisson boundary of the pair $(G,\mu)$ is not trivial.
-This means that the action of the group $G$ on itself admits a $\mu$-stationary boundary measure $\nu_G$ supported on the limit set $\Lambda(G_\mu) \subset \partial G$ by the focal case of Theorem \ref{thm:boundary measure}.
+This means that the action of the group $G$ on itself by isometries gives rise to a $\mu$-stationary boundary measure $\nu_G$ supported on the limit set $\Lambda(G_\mu) \subset \partial G$ by the focal case of Theorem \ref{thm:boundary measure}.
 Unless $\nu$-almost every discrete subgroup $\Gamma$ is contained in the elliptic radical $\mathrm{E}(G)$, we get that $\mathrm{Fix}_{\partial G}(\Gamma) = \emptyset$ for $\nu$-almost every discrete subgroup $\Gamma$ according to the two Propositions \ref{prop:fixed point set has size at most 1} and \ref{prop:a discrete SRS cannot have a single fixed point on the boundary}.
 This is a contradiction to the fact that this action is focal.

 Alternatively, consider the case where the Poisson boundary of the pair $(G,\mu)$ is trivial.
 This means that any $\mu$-stationary probability measure is in fact $G$-invariant, see e.g. \cite{furman2002random}.
 In particular the probability measure $\nu$ is a discrete invariant random subgroup.
 We may find some compactly supported spread out probability measure $\mu'$ on the group $G$ such that the Poisson boundary of the pair $(G,\mu')$ is \emph{non} trivial.
 This is possible by \cite[Theorem 3.16]{jaworski1995strong} and by taking into account the fact that the locally compact group $G$ is non-elementary Gromov hyperbolic and as such has exponential growth.
 The invariant random subgroup $\nu$ can be regarded as a $\mu'$-stationary random subgroup.
 At this point we may conclude the proof exactly as in the previous paragraph. \end{proof}